eliscamastenbroek/master_thesis/README.md

 4. Change the argument _folder = ""_ in lines 26 and 27 to where you would like to store the model results.
 Make sure to end the folder name with a "/".
 5. Execute the rest of the code.

-# 4. Instructions to reproduce the initial analysis using second approach in Section 5.1.2
+## Initial analysis using second approach in Section 5.1.2

 ### Instructions to reproduce the analysis:
 1. Load the functions in the files '[Helpfunctions_General.R](https://github.com/eliscamastenbroek/master_thesis/blob/main/Functions/Helpfunctions_General.R)', '[Helpfunctions_Simulations.R](https://github.com/eliscamastenbroek/master_thesis/blob/main/Functions/Helpfunctions_Simulations.R)',  '[Simulate_Data_2.R](https://github.com/eliscamastenbroek/master_thesis/blob/main/Functions/Simulate_Data_2.R)', and '[Methods_Initial_Analysis_Approach_2.R](https://github.com/eliscamastenbroek/master_thesis/blob/main/Functions/Methods_Initial_Analysis_Approach_2.R)', and '[Helpfunctions_Performance_Measures_and_Plots.R](https://github.com/eliscamastenbroek/master_thesis/blob/main/Functions/Helpfunctions_Performance_Measures_and_Plots.R)' into R.